mjastad/calm_workshop/orchestration/calm_workshop_orchestration.rst

 redis, and even homebrew.
 Even though there’s only three thousand modules, the community is strong and modules receive consistent updates.
 Developers with Ruby experience tend to adopt Chef or Puppet so if that’s your language, easing into using pre-configured modules from their open source communities makes the decision easy.

-**Puppet**

-Puppet has the Puppet Forge, which is expansive, hovering around five thousand modules.
-Here, modules are separated by Puppet Supported (built by Puppet) and Puppet Approved, the top rated modules created by the community.
-Puppet recently put out a module supporting Azure servers, so if you’re in Microsoft land, there’s a place at the table for you.
-Like Chef, installation is straightforward via your terminal.
-New modules are added to your Puppetfile.

 **Ansible**